HSLdevcom/jore4-digiroad-gtfs-map-matching-experiment/qgis-approach.md

 @jarkkoka realized that algorithm does not work with spherical coordinates so we will reproject shapes into the same projection as Digiroad.

 1. In main window, click from the menu Processing > Toolbox > Vector general > Reproject layer.
+(The search box is handy for navigating to the right tool.)
 1. Set Input layer to "shapes".
 1. Click button "Select CRS".
 1. Type "3067" into textbox Filter.